snSarah/Final-Project/README.md

 In this dataset, it consists a total of 277,524 patches of images sized 50 x 50, which was broken down from 162 whole mount images.
 Within these patches, there are 198, 738 IDC negative and 78,786 IDC positive.

+## License
+This project is licensed under the MIT License - see the LICENSE file for more details.

+## Contact
+For any enquiries, you may contact me at sitinursarahb@gmail.com